sytzy/SWCC-Dataset/README.md

 The current version of the dataset includes:
 1721 images (1377 for training and 344 for testing), containing 5 categories.

+### Explore the dataset
+We provide a subset so that you can familiarize yourself with its structure.

 #### Structure
 ![image](https://github.com/user-attachments/assets/8546f920-ccfc-4037-b37b-4c3f60eab9ca)

+## Download
+To download the complete dataset, please click on this 链接：https://pan.baidu.com/s/1RWpl3OPntMWPUbkg2hy1bg 提取码：sytz